iamelijahko/whatever-the-weather/README.md

 ### 3c.
 Trigger output:
 - Send alert to your mailbox with the following messages.
 - "Subject: HOT SPELL ALERT!
 Body: Temperature in 2 hours will be {this_temp} degree Celsius.
 Stay cool and drink more water!"

+## Bonus: Instant Weather Alert with GUI
+Please refer to "weather_forecast.py"
+Basically, you can search the weather of every city in the coming 3 hours.